lzls/Videos/README.md

 ======================

 An app lists all the videos from the sdcard (except for the ones not recorded to the system db.), where you can perform such ops as topping, deleting and playing.
-Also, there are some handy TV live streams that you can find to play in the `Online Videos` section of the application homepage.
+Also, there are lots of videos from [YouTube](https://m.youtube.com) that you can find to play in the `Online Videos` plate of the application homepage.

 ## Features
 - Videos are listed and classified by each item for the videos under the same directory or just